dzakyatha/dzakyatha/README.md

 <h1 align="center">Hi!
 I'm Dzaky</h1>
 <p align="justify">
-I'm a 3rd year undergraduate student of Information Systems & Technology at Bandung Institute Technology with deep interest in Software Engineering, Data Science and Artificial Intelligence.
-I’m experienced using Python and SQL for solving data-driven problems and actively participate in several Data Analytics competitions.
-Committed to continuous learning, I’m looking forward to develop my knowledge and skills by contributing on github projects and repositories.
-Feel free to reach me out!
+I'm a 3rd year undergraduate student of Information System & Technology at Bandung Institute Technology with deep interest in Software Engineering, Data Science and Artificial Intelligence.
+I have strong analytical thinking, communication, and teamwork enhanced through several organizational experiences.
+Committed for continuous learning, I’m looking forward to develop my knowledge and skills by actively seeking for internships or entry-level jobs.

+Feel free to reach me by email at dzakyatha@gmail.com if you'd like to learn more about me.
+I hope we can collaborate soon!
 </p>

 ---